-Rapport building is all about connection and taking the time to build deep connection and therefore meaningful relationships and influence.
+Rapport building is all about connection and taking the time to build a deep connection and therefore, meaningful relationships and influence.

 Rapport equates to influence.

 Some of the best leaders I work with are seen as a coaching resource.
 You can have the best frameworks to coach and mentor but without connection, trust and a safe zone for the coachee to grow, coaching will be one-sided, ineffective and a waste of time for both of you.

 Focus on goals

 In any coaching relationship, whether formal or informal, the focus should be on the coachees' goals and how they can be achieved.
 Coaching is not counselling, so it does not require the coach to know too much about the coachees' private life or to become their ‘best friend.'
 Your aim as a coach is to create a level of rapport that means the coachee is happy to talk honestly about their work performance.